 One of the powerful features of public cloud environments such as Google G Suite is the ability to take advantage of the huge ecosystem of third-party apps available.
 The third-party apps found in the G Suite marketplace offer a wide range of quality, enterprise focused apps that add functionality and features to the native G Suite environment.
 These can include many useful applications to organizations such as CRM apps, Project management apps, and Admin tools.
 These are easily accessed from the G Suite environment with a Google account.
 While third-party apps offer tremendous business value to a G Suite organization, they also present an inherent danger to the overall security stance of a G Suite environment.

 Any risky third-party applications that are integrated into the G Suite organization can potentially have security vulnerabilities or malicious intent that can potentially either corrupt or leak data outside the G Suite organization.
-Let’s discuss G Suite Security best practices and the importance of G Suite administrators controlling and monitoring risky third-party applications integrated into the G Suite environment, the risks posed to organizations by some third-party apps, and how G Suite administrators can utilize tools such as Spinbackup to ensure G Suite security best practices by enabling risky third-party apps control.
+Let’s discuss G Suite Security best practices and the importance of G Suite administrators controlling and monitoring risky third-party applications integrated into the G Suite environment, the risks posed to organizations by some third-party apps, and how G Suite administrators can utilize tools such as Spinbackup to ensure G Suite security risks are avoided by enabling risky third-party apps control.

 High Risk Apps Control – Why Important to G Suite Security?